Cart Abandonment

 Send Event Data for Cart Updates

 To remind people about their abandoned carts, you’ll create an event that captures updates to cart items including adding, removing, and changing the attributes of an item, like quantity.
-Send this data with a name like cart_updated so it’s easy to find within your workspace.
+We’ll record this data on the user’s profile with an event name like cart_updated so it’s easy to find within your workspace.

 • Send the contents of the cart with each event (shown in this recipe) or

-• Set up a webhook in your campaign to retrieve the complete contents of the cart
+• Set up a webhook in your automation to retrieve the complete contents of the cart

 Your cart event might look something like this: